 Relocating to Texas

-Welcome to Texas!
-Texas is unique.
+Are you relocating to Texas?
+If so, then welcome!
+Texas is a unique place.
 Friendly people, beautiful scenery and mild winters are just a few of the reasons people are flocking to the Lone Star State.

 How does moving to Texas impact your Estate Plan?

 People relocate to Texas for many reasons.
 Retirement and no state income tax are at the top of the list.
 Unfortunately, reviewing Estate Plans often is at the bottom of the relocation checklist, or not even considered at all.
 Too many people assume their estate plans will in Texas or they simply forget, especially if those plans were made years ago.

 When you do move from another state, you need to have your Will, Trust and other Estate Planning documents reviewed by an experienced Texas Estate Planning Attorney.
 Laws in each state are different and you will want your Estate Plan to work in Texas.